Wealth Preservation Strategies for HNWIs 2020 | Ultimate GuideGoldenVisasAdmin2020-10-30T20:46:06+00:00

 For individuals having come into wealth relatively recently, two key considerations are portfolio diversification and wealth preservation.
 The need for strategic and considered risk management informs both.
 Within the context of greater cross-border transparency and intergovernmental collaboration, maintaining your personal and financial privacy becomes increasingly difficult.

 At the heart of these developments is a steady corrosion of civil liberties.
 By employing a holistic approach to wealth preservation proactively, HNWIs can mitigate these risks – but with public and political sentiment fast turning against the rich, now is the time to take action.

 As a basic investment principle, diversification reduces financial risk.
 Yet in 2020, the shrewd investor’s planning needs to go beyond mere asset class selection.
-Key areas of diversification include:
+Key areas of concern include:

-ASSET CLASS DIVERSIFICATION: Given that global markets are overheated, the world’s well-heeled are increasingly looking to alternative asset classes for market-beating returns.
-While real estate has long been a mainstay asset class for the wealthy, art, private jets, classic investment cars, ultra-premium wines and spirits, high-end time pieces, yachts and cryptocurrency are increasingly being included in HNW and UHNW investment portfolios.
+ASSET CLASS: Given that global markets are overheated, the world’s well-heeled are increasingly looking to alternative asset classes for market-beating returns.
+While real estate has long been a mainstay for the wealthy, art, private jets, classic investment cars, ultra-premium wines and spirits, high-end time pieces, yachts and cryptocurrencies are all increasingly being included in HNW and UHNW investment portfolios.

 While cryptocurrencies across the board are characterised by high levels of volatility, these are being put to use, alongside gold and silver, as a hedge against fiat currencies – especially by those with privacy concerns.

 INVESTMENT CURRENCY DIVERSIFICATION: Local currency investments can hold substantial potential yields, but especially in emerging markets, can also hold significant downside risks.
 Investing in more stable world currencies can help mitigate these risks, and is essential from a wealth preservation and growth point of view.